 National Bank of Canada

 The National Bank RRSP savings account offers Cash Advantage Solutions for registered plans such as your RRSP savings.
-With a minimum $1 investment, you can put away money that you can transfer at any time, and earn 1.10% interest.
-While this rate is quite low when compared to some other accounts on this page, it’s higher than the rates from the other Big Six banks, and when you use National Bank, you get some benefits like in-branch assistance.
+With a minimum $1 investment, you can put away money and earn from 1.10% to 4.30% interest, depending on your balance.
+(You can withdraw the money at any time.)
+While this rate is quite low when compared to some other accounts on this page, it’s higher than the rates from the other Big Six banks, and the account is largely intended for holding investments, including funds offered by National Bank Investments Inc.

 RBC